emscripten-core/emsdk/README.md

 ##### Windows

-* Whereas OSX and Linux tools only ship 64-bit executables of the toolchain, on Windows the 32-bit version of the toolchain is available.
+* Whereas OSX only ships 64-bit executables of the toolchain, on Windows the 32-bit version of the toolchain is available.
 This is due to a detected incompatibility with Visual Studio 2010 and 64-bit tools.